robinson08/DTS_KDD_2022/README.md

 1. Open *RUN_SIMULATOR.ipynb* and type the following right after the last listed algorithm:
 ```
 % run ALGORITHM_FSL.ipynb              # Last line of called algorithms
-% run your_new_algorithms.ipynb        # Add in your own algorithm
+% run your_new_algorithm.ipynb        # Add in your own algorithm
 ```
 For your algorithm, don't forget to use the same global variables that were created in *config.ipynb* to represent the available computer resources during each simulation round.
 These variable names are also listed in a table in the following section.